cocos/cocos-docs/en/animation/animation-editor.md

 5. **Property Keyframe Preview**: used to display/set all keyframes on each animation property of the currently selected node.
 6. **Related properties of the current animation clip**: used to set the playback mode, playback speed, etc. of the current animation clip.

-For more specific contents, please refer to the following introduction.
+For specific content, please refer to the following introduction.

 ### 1. Menu Toolbar